avand/wlcamp/README.md

 * Commit your changes and push to branch on GitHub.
 * Make a pull request.

-That's not so bad, right?!
-OK, I agree, it's a bit complex but you've got to trust me that it's worth the learning curve.
-This site is such a breeze to maintain.

 ## Help

 If you need help, add [email][avand] or call (312-399-6025) Avand.